Reduce Your Company's STEG Bill: Complete 2026 Optimization Levers Guide

 Subscribed Power Optimization

-Peak Demand Penalty Control
+Peak Demand Control

 Tariff Optimization

-Power charge (Time-of-Use): 11,000 mill/kW/month = 11.000 TND/kW/month
+Power charge: 11,000 mill/kW/month = 11.000 TND/kW/month

-ANME: A Key Partner for Your Energy Transition
+ANME: A Key Partner

 📊 Summary of Potential Gains 2026